syncfusion-content/blazor-docs/blazor/scheduler/how-to/blazor-web-assembly-scheduler.md

 ![Scheduler with appointments](../images/appointments.png)

 > You can refer to our [Blazor Scheduler](https://www.syncfusion.com/blazor-components/blazor-scheduler/) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor Scheduler example](https://blazor.syncfusion.com/demos/scheduler/overview?theme=bootstrap4/) to understand how to manage appointments with multiple resources.ppointments with multiple resources.
+You can also explore our [Blazor Scheduler example](https://blazor.syncfusion.com/demos/scheduler/overview?theme=bootstrap4/) to understand how to manage appointments with multiple resources.